 They do require more internal pressure and larger enclosures to prevent ringing.
 These considerations are crucial for audiophile sound quality.

 2. Bass Output

 You will notice a difference between the 10” and the 12′” subs.
-The 12” driver will produce more bass due to its larger cone area.
+The 12” driver will produce more bass due to its more cone surface area.

 You won’t be able to tell the difference in size with subwoofers of any quality.

-A 12″ driver will generally move more air than one 10″, and theoretically can produce lower frequencies and more bass.
+A 12″ driver will generally move more air than one 10″ and is theoretically capable of accurately producing lower frequencies and more bass.
 However, it is important to understand that all subwoofer systems will have an impact on this.

 This means that it all depends upon several factors, such as the amount of airspace available, power availability, and type of sound system (SQ SPL SQL).

 If you compare two systems that are similar in terms of power and space, the fact remains that the 12” will produce more bass.
 This is especially true when it comes to the midbass.
 You will feel the midbass more if it is larger than one that is smaller at the same volume.